mariellenolasco/Milestone1Demo/README.md

 </ol>

 ### Hint
-The AddressModel has a half implemented validate method that shows you how to proceed
+The AddressModel has a half implemented validate method that shows you how to proceed. <br>
+To comply with validation that requires pattern matching, it is recommended to use RegEx.

+## Remarks
+This milestone requires you to use the ```Validate()``` method of each model to return the validation errors.

-## Testing
+## Checking your work
 To test your work, go into the folder containing the solution file.
 <br>
 Run command ```dotnet test```.